Source code for muse.constraints

 possible for constraints to be declared in the TOML file.

-Generally, LP solvers accept linear constraint defined as:
+Generally, LP solvers accept linear constraints defined as:

 .. math::